 About Michelle Lowery

 Michelle Lowery is a writer and editor with more than 25 years' professional experience.
-She is a Co-Founder and Creative Partner of Passion Fruit Creative Group, a boutique content development agency.
+She is a Co-Founder of Passion Fruit Creative Group, a boutique Web copywriting agency, and is working on publishing her first book, "Self-Editing for Indie Authors: 21 Quick and Easy Tips for Better Writing, Positive Reviews and More Sales."
 Connect with Michelle: